Shashka/Phendrana/README.md

   - [ ] Create Layout
   - [ ] Add a Login Page
   - [ ] Create Callback function to populate the dashboard
+  - [ ] Suggest solution in the report to fix found anomalies
   - [ ] Make a report based on the systhesis of the dashboard